 The Pfizer/BioNTech vaccine for young children contains 3 micrograms of mRNA, which is a tenth of the adult dose and about a third of the dose for kids 5 to 11 years old.
 The Moderna vaccine includes 25 micrograms of mRNA, which is a quarter of the adult dose and half of the older kid dose.

 These doses were selected in dose-finding studies, in which the companies tested different doses sequentially in a small group of children to select the amount of mRNA that elicited the most robust antibody immune response while limiting the expected side effects.

 The other big difference for the Pfizer/BioNTech vaccine for little children is that the primary series includes three doses instead of two.
 Children should get the second dose three to eight weeks after the first, and get the third dose at least eight weeks after the second.

 The dose number and schedule for the little kid Moderna vaccine is the same as for other age groups: two doses, given four to eight weeks apart.

-Unlike with all other ages, boosters are not authorized for children under 5.
-Immunocompromised kids 6 months up to 6 years, however, are authorized to get an additional shot of the Moderna vaccine as part of their primary series.
+Immunocompromised kids 6 months up to 6 years are authorized to get an additional shot of the Moderna vaccine as part of their primary series.